Lumi-Script/1min-API-ImageGen/README.md

 ## Usage

 You can run the script by passing the target algorithm name.
 You can use either the system internal name or the Clean Human Name.
+Have prompts.txt with the image prompts for each image line separated.

 **Basic Image Generation:**
 ```bash